aiven/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 ..
 Note::
     If you are migrating from an AWS RDS PostgreSQL cluster, set the ``rds.logical_replication`` parameter to ``1`` (true) in the parameter group.

-Check the Migration Configuration Options
+Check the migration configuration options
 '''''''''''''''''''''''''''''''''''''''''

 The following command using the :doc:`../../../tools/cli` to see the available configuration options for migration::